tushardashpute/dynatrace_azure_sso_integration/README.md

 To configure and test Azure AD SSO with Dynatrace, complete the following building blocks:

 - Configure Azure AD SSO - to enable your users to use this feature.
-- Create an Azure AD test user - to test Azure AD single sign-on with Vihan.
+- Create an Azure AD test user - to test Azure AD single sign-on with tushar.
-- Assign the Azure AD test user - to enable Vihan.D to use Azure AD single sign-on.
+- Assign the Azure AD test user - to enable tushar to use Azure AD single sign-on.
 - Configure Dynatrace SSO - to configure the single sign-on settings on application side.
-- Create Dynatrace test user - to have a counterpart of Vihan.D in Dynatrace that is linked to the Azure AD representation of user.
+- Create Dynatrace test user - to have a counterpart of tushar in Dynatrace that is linked to the Azure AD representation of user.
 - Test SSO - to verify whether the configuration works.